avocado-framework/avocado-vt/docs/source/VirtualEnvMultihost.rst

 --------

 For multi-host tests multiple physical systems are often required.
-It is possible to use two virtual guests for most of autotest tests except for virt-tests (kvm, libvirt, ...).
+It is possible to use two virtual guests for most of autotest tests except for Avocado-VTs (kvm, libvirt, ...).

 However, It is possible to use Nested Virtualization to serve as first level (L0)